We are a collaborative Landscape Architecture studio based in Bath

 Jack Marshall is a qualified Landscape Architect and the co-founder of SEED Landscape Design Limited.
 He has a passion for nature and loves fishing, running and exploring.

 At SEED, Jack runs a number of projects as well as supporting and overseeing all of the other projects in the studio.
 He has designed and completed a number of community led schemes including Manor Works in Sheffield and DISH in London.
 He has also run a number of private landscapes including Oxpens in Oxfordshire and Langridge near Bath.
-Before Covid Jack was working with the National Trust on Dyrham Park, which together with almost all of their current infrastructure projects has been put on hold.
+Jack is currently running on two Cambridge and Oxford graduate and post graduate projects, Dyrham Park for the National Trust, a few private gardens

 Prior to founding SEED, Jack worked for Dan Pearson Studio on a number of public realm projects including the design of a new roof garden for the Evelina Children’s Hospital in London with Hopkins Architects (Stirling Prize shortlisted) and the garden for the Maggie’s Cancer Caring Centre at Charing Cross Hospital in London with Richard Rogers (Stirling Prize winner).